 I recognize that my children will be exposed to alcohol and other drugs in their transitions through adolescence and young adulthood.
 Based on the latest national student survey, 71% of youth will have experimented with alcohol and 48% with illicit drugs by the time they are finished with high school.
 41% of 8th graders, 69% of 10th graders and 82% of 12th graders report that it is easy to obtain illicit drugs.

-Mending I have expressed regret to my children for any insults or injuries they incurred as a result of your addiction and any problems for them that flowed from it.
+Mending I have expressed regret to my children for any insults or injuries they incurred as a result of my addiction and any problems for them that flowed from it.
 I have asked their forgiveness, expressed my intent to be the best parent possible, and have tried to made direct amends to my children where possible.
-I have expressed admiration for how well your children adapted through your addiction years.
-These actions all serve to expunge some of the negative emotions that can inhibit development of fresh, recovery-grounded, parent-child relationships.
-I have expressed gratitude to those who assumed care giving responsibilities for my children and who supported my children during my active addiction.
+I have expressed admiration to my children for how well they adapted through my addiction years.
+These actions all serve to expunge some of the negative emotions that can inhibit development of fresh, recovery-grounded, parent-child relationships. \ I have expressed gratitude to those who assumed care giving responsibilities for my children and who supported my children during my active addiction.
 Communicating/Informing I have shared family stories with my children that convey their familial risk for alcohol and other drug problems.
-These stories are best shared as acts of unfiltered truthtelling and not as sermonettes.
+These stories are best shared as acts of candid truth telling rather than sermons.
 I have helped my children understand acts of excessive alcohol/drug use they have observed or heard discussed within family and social gatherings.

-I have explained my addiction/treatment/recovery experience in language appropriate to each of my children's respective level of maturity.
-What you are seeking here is aiding each child and the family as a whole to redefine their story based on and understanding of what things were like before, what happened that changed that, and what things are like now.
-These story reconstruction and storytelling processes are essential to personal and family recovery from addiction.
+I have explained my addiction/treatment/recovery experience in language appropriate to each of my children's respective levels of maturity.

+What you are seeking here is aiding each child and the family as a whole to redefine their story based on an understanding of what things were like before, what happened that changed that, and what things are like now.
+These story reconstructions and storytelling processes are essential to personal and family recovery from addiction.

 I have talked to my children about their risk/resilience potential.

 The key here is to convey this information in an emotionally neutral, informational tone and to place this in a larger discussion of family risk factors, e.g., for such disorders as cancer, heart disease or diabetes.
 You want to cultivate awareness without over-dramatizing or emotionally loading this issue.
+Timing is everything for such communications: look for "teachable moments."

 I have provided particular cautions to my children about using alcohol/drugs during periods of physical or emotional distress.

 Some recovering parents choose to talk with their children about reasonable guidelines regarding alcohol and drug use decision-making, including the option of abstinence as a preventative strategy.
-Family Living I have worked to redefine family relationships, roles, and rules that may have been williamwhitepapers.com 3 damaged or lost as a result of my addiction.